Reading and Understanding Forex Trading Quotes

-For most traders, the very first thing that they will learn about when studying the financial markets is reading Forex quotes.
-Price quotes are the language of the markets, so it's of no surprise that it's a language that every trader is, or aspires to be fluent in.
-Although it can look quite daunting, the good news is that reading Forex quotes is pretty intuitive, and doesn't require too much mental effort.
+For most traders, one of the first things that they will learn about when studying the financial markets is reading Forex quotes.
+As the language of the markets, in order to be a success, Forex traders must be fluent in trading quotes.
+Although it can look quite daunting, the good news is that reading Forex trading quotes is pretty intuitive, and doesn't require too much mental effort.

 Two codes make a currency pair.
 All currencies are quoted in pairs.
 The reason for this is simply because in order to express a value of anything, you need something else to compare it to - or in our case, to quote against.
-Continuing with this example, EUR/USD is a currency pair wherein the relative value of the euro is expressed in US dollars.
-The first currency in all Forex trading quotes - in this case the euro - is known as the base currency, while the second one is known as either the counter currency, the term currency, or the quote currency.
+For example, EUR/USD is a currency pair where the value of the euro is expressed in US dollars.
+The first currency in all Forex trading quotes - in this case the euro - is known as the base currency, while the second one is known as either the counter currency, the term currency or the quote currency.

 Most currencies you will deal with as a spot Forex market trader will be quoted against the US dollar, with a few rare exceptions (mostly from a list of exotic currency pairs).
-Among the major currency pairs, the only two with the US dollar being the base currency are: USD/JPY and USD/CHF.
-The first pair is easy to read, as it's simply the US dollar against the Japanese yen.
-However, the second pair, which is the US dollar against the Swiss franc, is more difficult to interpret.
-This is because the CHF code references the old Roman name of Switzerland, which is known as 'Confederatio Helvetia'.
+Among the major currency pairs, the only two where the US dollar is the base currency are: USD/JPY and USD/CHF.
+The first pair is easy to guess, as it's simply the US dollar against the Japanese yen.
+However, the second pair, which is the US dollar against the Swiss franc, is more difficult.
+This is because the CHF code references the old Roman name for Switzerland, 'Confederatio Helvetia'.

-The reasons behind currency placements on Forex market quotes takes us back to the days when the Great British Empire was the dominating world power.
+The reasons behind currency placements on Forex market quotes goes back to the days when the Great British Empire was the dominant world power.
 Back then, everything was quoted against the pound sterling, including the 'Queen's currencies'.
-Those were the currencies of nations that had historical ties to Britain through their colonial origin, such as Australia and New Zealand.
+Those were the currencies of nations that had historical ties to Britain through their colonial origins, such as Australia and New Zealand.
 Over the second half of the 20th century the US dollar gradually took over from Sterling as the significant currency in the Forex market.

-Combinations of the US dollar and the next four most popular world currencies include: the US dollar, the euro, the pound sterling, the Japanese yen, and the Swiss franc) dominate Forex trading volumes.
-The currency pairs derived from these 5 currencies make up a group currency pairs referred to as 'Forex major currency pairs'.
+Combinations of the US dollar and the next four most popular world currencies (the euro, the pound sterling, the Japanese yen, and the Swiss franc) dominate Forex trading volumes.
+The currency pairs derived from these 5 currencies make up a group known as 'Forex major currency pairs'.
 They read as follows: EUR/USD, GBP/USD, USD/JPY, and USD/CHF.
 Currency pairs comprised of major currencies that do not pair with the US dollar are referred to as 'cross pairs', and they include: EUR/GBP, GBP/JPY, CHF/GBP, and so on.

-The following three more currencies are quite common in Forex, they include: the New Zealand dollar, the Canadian dollar, and the Australian dollar.
+The following three additional currencies are also quite common in Forex: the New Zealand dollar, the Canadian dollar, and the Australian dollar.
 When you pair them to the US dollar, you have a group of pairs known as 'Forex minors' which include: NZD/USD, CAD/USD and AUD/USD.
 All other currency pairs in Forex trading are generally referred to as exotic pairs.
 They account for less than 15% of all foreign exchange transactions.

-Sometimes beginner traders may have trouble understanding Forex quotes when listening to experienced traders, because some more popular currencies have nicknames, and by extension, so do the currency pairs that include them.
-Other than being used by traders as slang, these nicknames are irrelevant for trading.
+Sometimes beginner traders may have trouble understanding Forex quotes when listening to experienced traders, because some of the more popular currencies and currency pairs have nicknames.
+Other than being used by traders as slang, these nicknames are irrelevant for trading purposes.
 However, to prevent confusion we have listed these terms for you.

-What you might be bothered with as a trader are the dynamics of Forex quotes.
+What you might be bothered with as a trader are the dynamics of the latest Forex trading quotes.
 This conveniently brings us to reading the price of a currency pair.
-The price is the very thing that indicates the current dynamic of a currency pair, and it will often provide the basis for whether a trade should be made.
-To follow on with our example, we're looking at a currency price of 1.1234/1.1235 for the EUR/USD currency pair.
+The price is the very thing that indicates the current dynamic of a currency pair and it will often provide the basis for whether a trade should be made.
+To follow on with our example, we are looking at a currency price of 1.1234/1.1235 for the EUR/USD currency pair.
 Both of these numbers express the value of the base currency - which is the euro - through the value of the counter currency - which is the US dollar.

 The first number is called the bid price.
 This is simply how much the market bids for the currency.
 Or in other words, how much you will get in dollars if you sell one euro.
 The second number is the ask price.
 This indicates how much in US dollars the market is asking for a single euro, should you choose to buy it.
-So the whole quote says: one euro is worth 1.1234 US dollars if you are selling, or 1.1235 if you are buying.
+So the whole quote says: one euro is worth 1.1234 US dollars if you are selling or 1.1235 if you are buying.
 Note, the bid price is always smaller than the ask price.
 This difference in price, which we will look at below, exists for all currency pairs and all financial markets.

-Here are a few more free Forex quotes for you to try and interpret:
+Here are a couple more examples of Forex trading quotes for you to try and interpret:

 - CHF/JPY 122.34/122.56